 Tarpon Minnow Run Approach:

-Location Location: If minnows aren't present, there's a very slim chance that tarpon will be present in any large numbers.
+Location: If minnows aren't present, there's a very slim chance that tarpon will be present in any large numbers.
 Utilize online beach cams to quickly search for dark water along beaches, indicating minnows are present.
-When on the water, it's necessary to visit multiple access points to locate minnow schools, keep moving until they are located.
+When on the water, it's necessary to visit multiple access points to locate minnow schools, and keep moving until they are located.

 Fish The Edges: When a minnow school is located with feeding tarpon, avoid the inclination to cast directly into the minnow school.
 The baitfish are extremely wary and will create an open circle around your lure, dramatically decreasing the chances of a strike.
 Place your casts five to ten feet along the outside edges of a bait school, this will give an appearance of a lost minnow, an easy target for tarpon to pickup.